Chapter 7.2.2 Public transport

 Behaviour change

 Over 100 cities, more than half of them in Europe, have made their public transport free and all public transport has been free in the (small) country of Luxembourg since early 2020.
-Behavioural research confirms the effectiveness of free public transport in changing habits.171 In Scotland, early data shows that since the introduction of the concessionary bus travel scheme for under 22’s, over 50 million journeys have been made by young people under the scheme.172 It is clear that when cost is removed as a barrier, people use public transport and this consideration should be central in changing behaviour regarding transport.
+Behavioural research confirms the effectiveness of free public transport in changing habits.
+In Scotland, data shows that since the introduction of the concessionary bus travel scheme for under 22’s, over 50 million journeys have been made by young people under the scheme.
+It is clear that when cost is removed as a barrier, people use public transport and this consideration should be central in changing behaviour regarding transport.
+Reducing car traffic also reduces congestion, which boosts local economies, improves air quality and makes bus travel even more attractive.

 This policy would directly address the cost of living crisis for many, as well as improving air quality and health.
-Net Zero Nation have estimated that replacing car journeys with bus journeys can help reduce CO2 emissions by 42%.176
+The Scottish Government Net Zero Nation campaign estimated that replacing car journeys with bus journeys can help reduce CO2 emissions by 42%.

 This of course must be coupled with tackling availability and accessibility, particularly in rural communities.
 A key principle would be to make sure of a quality service for the user, with the frequency and comprehensive coverage of the system maintained and improved compared to today.

-Regarding cost, currently 55% of bus operator revenues in Scotland in 2021/22 came from public funding through concessionary travel reimbursement, Bus Service Operators Grant or supported services.177 This has slightly increased since the pandemic, but even before then, the average level of annual subsidy between 2006/07 and 2019/20 was 46%.
-Taking the 2021/22 level of subsidy as a basis for calculating the total investment needed to cover all operator revenue, gives a figure of just over £598m to cover total existing revenue.
-That represents an increase of £269m on the existing spend of £329m.
+Taking the 2022/23 level of subsidy as a basis for calculating the total investment needed to cover all operator revenue, gives a figure of just over £745m to cover total existing revenue.
+That represents an increase of £275m on the existing spend of £470m.
 By comparison the Scottish Government budget line for rail in 2022/23 is £1,396.9m and for motorways and trunk roads it is £855.8m.
 It is of course important to note that these costs will increase with increased usage (which free bus travel would incentivise) however these costs are used to offset revenue loss from private companies.
 Public ownership would change this model and its economics.

-As a minimum, Scottish Government should financially support free bus trials in two Scottish cities, with urgent analysis to learn lessons with a view to expanding as widely as possible, as recommended by the Just Transition Commission,178 and extend free bus travel to people on low incomes, including asylum seekers and people with no recourse to public funds.
+As a minimum first step, the Scottish Government should financially support free bus trials in two Scottish cities, with urgent analysis to learn lessons with a view to expanding as widely as possible, as recommended by the Just Transition Commission, and extend free bus travel across Scotland to people on low incomes, under-25s and unpaid carers.

 The next step beyond free bus travel is to make all public transport in Scotland free.
 Beginning with bus travel we can help to lift people out of poverty and reduce our carbon footprint.